Caring for Your New Sod

 If an area of lawn settles or becomes damaged by walking on it while too wet, pull back the sod in that area and fill the area with enough topsoil to level the area again; then relay the sod and treat the area as newly laid sod.

 Fertilizing Sodded Lawns

 There are many benefits associated with the use of fertilizer for your sod.
 The main advantage is to keep your lawn beautiful and healthy and to improve your lawns resistance to insect and disease problems.
-When your new sod is installed, fertilizer should be applied underneath the rolls to help the new root systems to become established quickly.
 Your new sod will require fertilizing approximately 5-6 weeks after it has been installed.
 Since each brand of fertilizer may be formulated with slight differences, be sure to read the label carefully before applying fertilizer to you new sod.
 If the fertilizer is applied incorrectly, the fertilizer may burn your sod.
 Make sure the fertilizer is appropriate for you new sod and applied at the correct rate.
 In addition, check the setting on your spreader to make sure the setting matches the recommended application rate on the fertilizer label.
 Your new sod may be fertilized every 5-6 weeks until late Fall.
 Once completely established, during a typical full growing season your lawn may require 4 to 5 fertilizer applications with possible weed control as needed.